What happens when your chess tactics aren’t up to scratch?

 - Identify the targets that were exploited by the motif.
 A motif is in essence a way to exploit targets.
 By studying how the targets were exploited, you will will also get a better understanding of the motif.

-To make thing a bit easier, I’ve identified the most important motifs that you can focus your tactics training on.
+To make thing a bit easier, I made a list of the most important patterns that you should study:

 List of important chess tactics motifs/themes